basilstotz/oscrecorder/README.md

 options: --help,-h : show this message

-         Reads osc messages on stdin and copy them to stdout.
+         Reads osc messages on stdin and writes them unaltered to stdout and to <filename>.

-         The messages are additionaly appended to <filename>. as an OSC bundle, using the current time as timetag.

          This file can be replayed with the same timing with oscplay.
 ```